veit/python-basics-tutorial/docs/document/shot-scraper.rst

 --------------

 shot-scraper can be easily integrated into GitHub Actions.
-The shot-scraper-demo repository also contains an examplary `shots.yml
+The shot-scraper-demo repository also contains an exemplary `shots.yml
 <https://github.com/simonw/shot-scraper-demo/blob/main/.github/workflows/shots.yml>`_.
 Once a day, two screenshots are created and transferred back to the
 repository.
 Note, however, that saving image files that change frequently can make the revision history very unreadable.
 Therefore, you should use